afauroux/MagdaAndAntoineAndTheVan/posts/Canada - 5.md

 ![Yukon River](https://user-images.githubusercontent.com/20797902/198857234-4669bd99-d1c6-4283-a75a-5b3dd7b0800d.jpg)

-As we came here to drive the Dempster Highway, we replenished our stocks of food and gas here.
-We also miraculously managed to find a properly sized spare tire (because all campers who had travelled the Dempster told us we should absolutely have two spares), although without a rim - our tires and rims are obviously non-standard in Canada...
-We left the town with a somewhat complicated emergency plan of changing tires between rims whenever possible, if need be.

-The Dempster Highway is a 740 km gravel road that traverses mountains, taiga and tundra, as well as the  Mackenzie River, to reach Inuvik, a town in Mackenzie delta in Northwest Territories.
+We came here to drive the Dempster Highway.
+It's a 740 km gravel road that traverses mountains, taiga and tundra, as well as the  Mackenzie River, to reach Inuvik, a town in Mackenzie delta in Northwest Territories.
 From Inuvik, the Arctic Ocean is a stone throw away.
 It's the only road in Canada that crosses the Arctic Circle and allows you to drive a car to the Arctic Ocean (and one of two in North America, but the other one, the Dalton Highway in Alaska, doesn't exactly reach the ocean as the shore is occupied by oil extraction facility, Prudhoe Bay).
 The Dempster Highway has been on top of my bucket list for a couple of years, since I learned about its existance.
 From Whitehorse, we still needed to drive 500km through endless forest and hills, with the Yukon river serpenting along the road, before we finally saw the sign pointing towards the Arctic Ocean.

 ![a sign to the Arctic Ocean at the junction :)](https://user-images.githubusercontent.com/20797902/198857236-a1457281-866a-499b-a935-c400aead67b8.jpg)